 Consuming probiotics can fill the gut up with good bacteria which boost the immune system and help ward off any pathogenic bacteria your body encounters.
 Experts suggest taking a probiotic 2 weeks before you travel, to pre boost your gut and allow good bacteria to form and establish themselves as well as continuing to take it daily during your time away.

-Our Bio-Live probiotic range has a unique blend of 14 families of microbes and over 50 juices, herbs and minerals to support your gut health wherever in the world you find yourself.
+Our Bio-Live living fermented liquids have a unique blend of 14 families of microbes and over 50 juices, herbs and minerals to support your gut health wherever in the world you find yourself.
 The best part is that all our Bio-Live superbews are quick, easy and convenient to take: no need to refrigerate, no pills and it’s a grab and go, thanks to our handy Microbz Travel Pack.
 It’s as simple as sipping your favourite drink!
 View our Bio-Live range here.